Looking for incredibly charming and simply the best beach towns in Texas for your next beach getaway?

 You can also camp right on the beach in the Lone Star State in several of these small towns.

-Here is our list of the best beach towns in Texas to visit on your next trip.
+Here is our list of the nicest beach towns in Texas to visit on your next trip.

 Galveston Island is Texas’ most famous beach town.